Buyer Beware!

 Boatowners are angry and if you read the following short pages, you will understand why.
 We are not stupid and we do not like being bullied and after a decade of Moffat mismanagement, far from being depleted, the Boatowners’ Residents Association (CRBA Ltd) has a large membership and is stronger than ever.
 It is well funded, well organised and we have shown that we are not afraid to litigate if mediation fails.
 If you get to the end of these documents, and you still try to develop CYBC, you can’t say you weren’t warned!

-- Infrastructure and site issues which limit investment return
+Infrastructure and site location issues which limit investment return

 Boatowners have a proven track record of refusing to bend to the will of a property developer and the local community has got behind us.
 They don’t want the Moffat Mega Boats either and if RBKC planners can’t or won’t stop them, they have shown that they are prepared to add their weight to ensure that any future River Works Licence prohibits boats of that size and shape.
 After a decade of headaches caused by continuous pressure from boatowners, the Port of London Authority (PLA) are not keen on another property developer taking control.